I became part of the 1% of the worlds population that suffered with Vitiligo, in 1984 at just 2 years old.

 I stuck with the treatment.
 Just a few creams that Mum would rub into my skin.
 Easy enough.
 Thankfully, the Eumovate eventually cleared the patches on my face, but I wasn’t so lucky with Betnovate and with the risk of skin thinning, stretch marks and making my skin condition worse, I stopped using it after 12 months.

-Being a little girl with Vitiligo was the easiest thing in the world!
-My parents done the job of protecting me, meaning I didn’t have to deal with the questions, assumptions and curious stares.
+Being a little girl with Vitiligo was the easiest thing in the world because I didn’t understand there was something different about me!
+My parents job was to protect me, meaning I didn’t have to deal with the questions, assumptions and curious stares.
 I had no clue what it meant to ‘love your skin’ and be confident with who you were, because in my world, I was just being me.
 Of course this wasn’t going to last.
 Not in our image obsessed world anyway……